coriolinus/aoctool/README.md

 # `aoctool`: Advent of Code Downloader / Initializer

 This tool contains the necessary scaffolding to download Advent of Code input files and create Rust project templates.

+Windows is not supported except via WSL.

 ## Installation